 The majority of our Further Mathematicians choose to study courses with a heavy mathematical content at university.
-Over half our students last year continued with Mathematics.
+Some of our students last year continued with Mathematics at degree level.
 Other courses included Economics, Physics, Computer Science, Mechanical Engineering and Aerospace Engineering.